DarkRiftNetworking/DarkRift.Documentation/advanced/logging.md

 </logWriter>
 ```
 The file path is formatted using `String.Format` where the first argument is DateTime.Now so files based on the date or time are possible (as shown above).

+The ConsoleWriter also accepts a `useFastAnsiColoring` boolean setting which switches the way it colors text output to use ANSI control codes.
+This option does not work on some older Windows systems so you may wish to disable it to use the standard console colouring system.
+The default is true.

 ## Defining a Custom Log Writer
 LogWriters are implemented in the same way as plugins are but instead of inheriting from Plugin they inherit from LogWriter and instead of taking PluginLoadData they take LogWriterLoadData.
 They're loaded in using the same code system as plugins so you just need to drop them into your Plugins directory for them to be loaded.